1871fotc/fotc/docs/about/publications.md

 ## Extraordinary Stories of Ordinary People

-*Extraordinary Stories of Ordinary People*, published in 1999, is a compilation of stories, submitted by the public, about people buried at Toowong Cemetery.
-It is available at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:120843/one).
+***[Extraordinary Stories of Ordinary People](extraordinary-stories.md)***, published in 1999, is a compilation of stories, submitted by the public, about people buried at Toowong Cemetery.
+It is available in print at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:120843/one).

-We have almost finished creating [a web version of Extraordinary Stories of Ordinary People](extraordinary-stories.md).

 !!! question "Volunteer - share a family story"